Sakawopzu/useful-repo-collection/README.md

 This repository provides a complete guide to Bash scripting, with examples and explanations of various commands, operations and concepts.

-<b>"Why would I want this?"</b> Simple, it's because whenever you use your Ubuntu terminal, you are typing Bash commands.
+<b>"Why would I want this?"</b> Simple, it's because whenever you use your Linux terminal, you are likely typing Bash commands.
 Need I say more?

 ![Bash Picture](images/bash.png?raw=true)